HEALTH IN JORDAN

 Health issues in Jordan: health situation and recommendations

-When taking such a long trip, it is essential to know the hygiene and health conditions of the destination country.
-Therefore, in these lines, we will tell you everything you need to know about health in Jordan: hospitals, vaccines, potential risks during the tour, useful tips, etc.
+When making such a long trip, it is essential to know what the hygienic and sanitary conditions of the destination country are.
+Therefore, in these lines we tell you everything you need to know at the level of health in Jordan: hospitals, vaccinations, potential risks during the circuit, useful tips, etc.

 Table of Contents

-Jordan is a very safe country in terms of health: there are no declared health alerts related to contagious or high-risk diseases.
-Therefore, the current (as of September 2022) vaccination recommendations are reasonable and common sense.
-The following is the list of vaccines developed by the Spanish Association of Vaccinology:
+Jordan is a very safe country at the health level: there are no declared health alerts declared in relation to contagious or special risk diseases.
+Therefore, the current recommendations (as of September 2022) on vaccines are reasonable and common sense.
+This is the list of vaccines prepared by the Spanish Association of Vaccinology:

 • Yellow fever: mandatory for travelers from a country where this disease is endemic

-• Tetanus-Diphtheria-Pertussis: recommended (regardless of traveling to this country)
+• Tetanus-Diphtheria-Pertussis: recommended (regardless of taking a trip to this country)

-• Triple Viral: recommended (regardless of traveling to this country)
+• MMR: recommended (regardless of making a trip to this country)

-• Hepatitis A: recommended Hepatitis B: recommended for certain special travelers
+• Hepatitis B: recommended for select special travelers

-• Typhoid fever: recommended for certain special travelers
+• Typhoid fever: recommended for select special travelers

 • Rabies: recommended for certain special travelers

-The overall level of hospitals and health centers in Jordan is good, especially in big cities and particularly in the capital, Amman.
-Private centers are usually better equipped with good resources and professionals, often trained abroad and fluent in English.
-This is also true for dentists.
-Pharmacies are generally well-stocked with medications and distributed throughout the population, with sufficient presence in tourist areas, so their workers also speak some English.
+The general level of hospitals and health centres in Jordan it is good, especially in the big cities and especially in the capital, Amman.
+Private schools with good means and professionals, often trained abroad and fluent in English, tend to be better equipped.
+This can also be extrapolated to dentists.
+Pharmacies are usually well stocked with medicines and distributed throughout the towns, with enough presence in places of tourist interest, so their workers also speak some English.

 Yes.
-In fact, it is mandatory due to the Covid-19 pandemic.
-In any case, even if it were not mandatory, it is highly recommended to have your back covered in case of an emergency.
-The most useful and basic coverages are payment to local professionals (either through exemption or reimbursement upon return from the trip) as well as repatriation treatments or services.
+In fact, it is mandatory in the wake of the Covid-19 pandemic.
+In any case, even if it was not mandatory, it is highly recommended to have your backs covered in case of emergency.
+The most useful and basic coverages are payment to local professionals (either through exemption or reimbursement on return from travel), as well as repatriation treatments or services.

 Main health risks in Jordan

-Some factors such as climate, local fauna or hygiene levels in certain places can pose potential health risks in Jordan.
-They are not alarming, but it is advisable to be aware of them in order to act with caution, as we explain in the section on Tips.
+Factors such as climate, local wildlife or hygiene levels in certain places can pose potential risks to your health in Jordan.
+They are not alarming, but it is convenient to know them to be able to act with caution, as we tell you in the section on Tips.

-As we mentioned on the climate page, heat is one of the environmental factors to take into account during your trip.
-In summer, it conditions everything, so you must equip yourself adequately to combat it.
-The main problems that heat can trigger are exhaustion, dizziness, dehydration and, in the worst case, heat stroke, which involves a malfunction of the body’s own thermoregulation system: body temperature increases excessively, causing loss of consciousness or even death.
+environmental factors to take into account during your trip.
+In summer, it conditions everything, so you must equip yourself properly to combat it.
+The main problems that heat can trigger are exhaustion, dizziness, dehydration and, in the worst case, heat stroke, which implies an erroneous functioning of the body’s own thermoregulation system: body temperature increases excessively, causing loss of consciousness or even death.

-Related to the heat is also sunstroke, which is extreme in desert areas and during the summer season.
-It can catalyze the aforementioned problems and can also cause skin burns, vomiting, headaches, and eye pain, among others.
+Related to the heat is also the insolation, which is extreme in desert areas and in the summer season.
+It can be a catalyst for the aforementioned problems and, in addition, can cause skin burns, vomiting, headaches and eye pain, among others.

 Water: care for sensitive stomachs

-In general, tap water quality is acceptable in tourist frequented areas, and even in certain areas in the south, as it comes directly from natural springs.
-However, sensitive stomachs may notice and experience the change in water, which in some cases may result in diarrhea.
+In general, the quality of tap water is acceptable in places frequented by tourists, and even in certain areas of the south, as it comes directly from natural springs.
+However, the most sensitive stomachs may notice and accuse the change of water, which in some cases can mean diarrhea.

 Mosquitoes and bedbugs: annoying travel companions

-Another health risk in Jordan is insects, especially mosquitoes, which can appear at night, for example, in Bedouin tents in the desert.
-In the vast majority of cases, these unwelcome travel companions can cause annoying bites, but not the transmission of diseases.
-On the other hand, the itching sensation can be even greater and annoying if you encounter bedbugs, which can inhabit the beds of the most humble (and less concerned with hygiene) accommodations.
+Another health risk in Jordan It’s insects.
+In particular, mosquitoes, which can make an appearance at night, for example in Bedouin tents in the desert.
+In the vast majority of cases, these undesirable travel companions can cause annoying bites, but not the transmission of diseases.
+On the other hand, the itching sensation can be even greater and annoying if you find bedbugs, which can inhabit the beds of the most humble accommodations (and less concerned about hygiene).

 Exotic and dangerous animals: snakes and scorpions